fabricio-p/fabricio-p/README.md

 # Hello, world! 👋

-I am Fabricio Pashaj.
-I'm 16 year old and I'm a coding addict.
-I started to learn HTML by the middle of February, 2020.My favourite editor is Vim (just Vim, without the `N` at the begining).
+I am Fabricio Pashaj, a 16 year old coding addict.
+I started to learn HTML by the middle of February, 2020.
+My favourite editor is Vim (just Vim, without the `N` at the begining).

 ## Experiences

 ### Not actively used languages and tools.

 - HTML5<br />
-  I know how to use it but not very good, haven't used it in months.
+  I know how to use it but I'm still not very good, haven't used it in months.
 - CSS<br />
-  I remember onky some stuff, because, like HTML ^...
+  I only remember some stuff, because, like HTML ^...
 - JavaScript<br />
-  Mostly NodeJS and a little in browser.
+  Mostly NodeJS and a little in-browser.
 I never write it by hand anymore except for tests.
 - TypeScript<br />
   I'd say I know it on an intermediate level.
 - AssemblyScript<br />